Enfield, County Meath: Local amenities

 There is an amenity park along with a small harbour and slipway at the Royal Canal on the western side of the town.
-The local swimming pool is the Johnstown House Estate swimming pool.
+The local swimming pool and gym is in the Johnstown House Estate.

-Enfield has several pubs along Main Street.
-These include 'The Slíghe Mór', 'The Midland Bar' and 'The Bridge House'.
-It also has its own micro-brewery, The Celtic Brew company based in nearby Clonard.

 Sport

 Enfield is located near The Rathcore Golf and Country Club and the Darren Clarke-designed Champions Club in Moyvalley.

 Na Fianna CLG (established in 2000) is the local Gaelic Athletic Association club.
 The town is also home to Enfield Celtic Football Club, established in 1989.